awsdocs/aws-php-developers-guide/doc_source/kinesis-example-shard.rst

    :lines: 33-
    :language: php

-Add more Data Stream Shards
+Add More Data Stream Shards
 ===========================

-If you need more Data Stream Shards, you can double your current amount by splitting or updating the number of shards.
-You are limited to scale more than twice in one 24 hour period.
+If you need more data stream shards, you can double your current amount by splitting or updating the number of shards.
+You are limited to scale more than twice in one 24-hour period.

-Remember bills for |AKS| usage are calculate per-shard, so when demand decreases, we recommend that you halve your shard count.
+Remember billing for |AKS| usage is calculated per shard, so when demand decreases, we recommend that you halve your shard count.
 You are limited to scale down to more than half of your current shard count.

-To update the shards count of a |AKS| stream , use the :AKS-api:`UpdateShardCount <API_UpdateShardCount>` operation.
+To update the shard count of a |AK| data stream, use the :AKS-api:`UpdateShardCount <API_UpdateShardCount>` operation.

 **Imports**